For embattled Lotus, time may be running out just as Renault enters a further period of delay regarding the decision about their future in Formula 1.

 The Times correspondent Kevin Eason added: “Lotus executives were negotiating with Pic’s lawyers for a settlement on Monday but it is clear the financial pressure is beginning to tell”.

-Part of the reason for the delay might be the contractual dispute between Renault and its current premier F1 team partner Red Bull, who are said to want to break the 2016 engine supply deal.
+Part of the reason for the delay might be the contractual dispute between Renault and its current premier F1 team partner Red Bull, who are said to want to break the 2016 engine supply deal with car protection covers.

 But according to AS sports newspaper, Renault is insisting that Red Bull respect the deal, or at least pay a massive €40 million penalty for breaking it.